maxmacstn/HA-SolarWeatherStation/README.md

 ## Features
 - Low power: Able to operate without sunlight for at least 1 week, in case of rainy season.
-- Fully Waterproof: Isolated compartment between sensors part and MCU part.
+- Fully Waterproof: Isolated compartment between sensor and MCU compartment.
-- Works with Home Assistant: the weather station will automagically added into Home Assistant via MQTT discovery.
+- Works with Home Assistant: the weather station will automagically be added into Home Assistant via MQTT discovery.
-- Adaptive sleeping: sleep 5 minutes in normal condition, 30 mins when battery is less than 30%, and completely stopped operating if the battery reach critical level.
+- Adaptive sleeping: sleep 5 minutes in normal condition, 30 mins when battery is less than 30%, and completely stops operating if the battery reaches critical level.
+- Mi Flora support: Since the weather station is already installed outside of my home, it can act as a BLE gateway to receive the data from the soil sensor and send it via MQTT as well.

 ## Components
 - TTGO T18 ESP32 Development board